Transparency note for Language Detection

 Microsoft's Transparency notes are part of a broader effort at Microsoft to put our AI principles into practice.
 To find out more, see Responsible AI principles from Microsoft.

 Introduction to language detection

-Azure Cognitive Service for language's language detection feature detects the language an input text is written in and reports a single language code for every document submitted on the request in a wide range of languages, variants, dialects, and some regional/cultural languages.
+The language detection feature of Azure AI Language detects the language an input text is written in and reports a single language code for every document submitted on the request in a wide range of languages, variants, dialects, and some regional/cultural languages.
 The language code is paired with a confidence score.